wuziniu/FactorJoin/README.md

    The imdb dataset can be downloaded here: http://homepages.cwi.nl/~boncz/job/imdb.tgz

-## Reproducing result on STATS:
+## Reproducing result on STATS-CEB:

-  In order to reproduce the result for STATS,
+  In order to reproduce the result for STATS-CEB,

   ### First run the following command to train the models
   ```